mainflow009/htb-oscp/sense/write-up-sense.md

 # Recon
+nmap
-nmap -k tag : Skip SSL certificate verification when there using SSL transmission
+gobuster -k tag : Skip SSL certificate verification when there using SSL transmission